 Gosowong produces gold and silver doré.
 The processing plant at Gosowong, which has a capacity of up to 800,000 tonnes per year, comprises a primary jaw crusher followed by a SAG and ball mill circuit and a recently completed Vertimill circuit.
 The ore then undergoes a conventional cyanide leaching process.
 Gold and silver is recovered from the cyanide solution using the Merrill-Crowe zinc precipitation process, and is smelted to produce gold doré.
 Gold and silver doré produced at Gosowong is refined in Jakarta.

 Gosowong creates economic value for Indonesia and local communities in a number of ways, including direct revenues from PTNHM’s operations, investment in public infrastructure and services, support of local suppliers and a range of indirect economic benefits.
-It is a major contributor to the local economy with a workforce of around 2,200.
-More than 98 per cent of Gosowong’s total workforce, and 75 per cent of managers, are Indonesian.
+It is a major contributor to the local economy with a workforce of around 2,000.
+More than 98 per cent of Gosowong’s total workforce are Indonesian.

-PTNHM invests extensively in community initiatives through its Corporate Social Responsibility program, committing one per cent of annual revenue to the program to share the benefits of mining, support community needs and strengthen socio-economic development in the region.
+PTNHM invests extensively in community initiatives through its Corporate Social Responsibility program to share the benefits of mining, support community needs and strengthen socio-economic development in the region.

 PTNHM’s commitment to the local economy is further demonstrated by implementing a policy of preferring locally based suppliers, where possible.